nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

         print("Fractal tool finished successfully.")
 ```

+The line `data_store.persist()` saves your datastore after the "with" block is exited.
+Without calling this method, all tools, running or finished, along with their results will be discarded after the "with" block finishes execution.

 **2. `main.py` - Calling the Model (`src/nova_tutorial/app/main.py`):**

 We are now going to modify the existing `main.py` file.
 Change the main method to match the code below.